cbudac/wumpus-world/wumpus-world.md

 3. **The recursion**

-   After initialization, control shifts to the **take_steps** rule which tracks the agent's current percepts, updates the knowledge base, issues the next logical step, and alters the world state (time, score, agent's standing, etc.).
-If the agent does not fall into a pit, control is passed to the **step_pre rule** which utilizes an if-then-else construct to see if the game ends (agent obtains gold or is eaten).
+   After initialization, control shifts to the **take_steps** rule which tracks the agent's current percepts, updates the knowledge base, issues the next logical step, checks agent standing, and alters the world state (time, score, etc.).
+The control is then passed to the **step_pre rule** which mainly features an if-then-else construct to see if the game ends (agent obtains gold or is eaten).
 If neither case occurs, control is passed back to **take_steps** and the process repeats.

 ## Agent Step-Taking Mechanisms